-- At EAL2+ Augmented ALC_FLR.1, independent functional testing is the evaluation conducted by evaluator based on the information gathered by examining design and guidance documentation, examining developer's test documentation, executing sample of the developer's test plan, and creating test cases that augmented developer tests. - All testing was planned and documented to a sufficient level of detail to allow repeatability of the testing procedures and results.
+- At EAL2 Augmented with ALC_FLR.1, independent functional testing is the evaluation conducted by evaluator based on the information gathered by examining design and guidance documentation, examining developer's test documentation, executing sample of the developer's test plan, and creating test cases that augment developer tests. - 47 All testing was planned and documented to a sufficient level of detail to allow repeatability of the testing procedures and results.
 The evaluators confirmed that the developer supplied test documentation includes test plans, expected test results and actual test results.
-The result of the independent functional tests were developed and performed by the evaluators are consistent with the expected test results in the test documentation.
+The results of the independent functional tests that were developed and performed by the evaluators are consistent with the expected test results in the test documentation.